AndrewFucher/testslotegrator/README.md

 To run tests

-1. Open terminal in directory with project `pom.xml` file
+1. Open terminal in directory with `pom.xml` file
 2. Run command `mvn test`